Beskamir/beskamir.github.io/_projects_page/2018-03-20-Karsio-game.md

 ## Features:
 - Upgrade system.
-  - Chassis
+  - Chassis:
     - Unlocks higher level upgrades but makes you larger and slows you down.
-  - Weapon
+  - Gun:
-    - More damage or faster firing rate depending on upgrade.
+    - Ranged weapon deals more damage or fires faster.
-  - Armor
+  - Armor:
     - Take less damage when hit.
-  - Ram
+  - Ram:
     - Deal more damage when ramming your enemies.
 - Resource crystals.
   - Blue crystals needed for upgrades.